planttheidea/react-pure-lifecycle/README.md

 Not a whole lot of gain here other than the fact that you now have a pure function that you can test independently (no need to create an instance).
 This decoration method will also work on `PureComponent`s.

+#### Individual method decorators

-Finally, each lifecycle method is also provided as their own decorator, if you just want to bind a single method (receives the method itself instead of an object of methods):
+Each lifecycle method is also provided as their own decorator, if you just want to bind a single method (receives the method itself instead of an object of methods):

 ```javascript
 import React from 'react';